miniman13/videngwiki/definitions/general.md

 ## Converter
 Anything that processes and changes at least one of the following about a signal (but no limited to): formats, framerates, standards, color spaces, dynamic ranges, and resolutions.
 Typically hardware.

+## Crosspoint
+Technically, a point in a router/matrix where an input is routed to an output.
+Often a router is referred to as a crosspoint, even though it is made up of a matrix of crosspoints.

 ## DA
 A Distribution Amplifier accepts a single input signal and provides the same signal to multple isolated outputs.